 Nov.
-17, 1997, was an historic day for Shania Twain, and for country music.
-It was on this day, 18 years ago, that the singer’s sophomore album, The Woman in Me, was certified diamond, signifying sales of more than 10 million units.
+17, 1997, was an historic day for Shania Twain, and for country music: It was on that date, 19 years ago today, that the singer’s sophomore album, The Woman in Me, was certified diamond, signifying sales of more than 10 million units.

 The success of The Woman in Me was surprising to everyone, including Twain herself, as her self-titled debut project didn’t even break the Top 40; it also did not include any songs written by Twain.
-But with The Woman in Me, the Canadian found her musical footing and went on to release two more studio albums, including Come on Over, which has sold more than 40 million copies and is the best-selling album by a female artist in any genre.
+But with The Woman in Me, the Canadian found her musical footing and went on to release two more studio albums, including Come on Over, which has sold more than 40 million copies and is the best-selling album by a female artist, in any genre, of all time.

-Twain has sold more than 85 million albums and is one of the top-selling artists of all time.
+Twain has sold more than 85 million albums and remains one of the top-selling artists of all time.

 10 Things You Might Not Know About Shania Twain

 How Well Do You REALLY Know Shania Twain?